Cwantic/Documentation/Structure/Elements/Node.md

 | Z | Z global coordinate  | m | ft |
 | Name | Text or number | - | - |

     To know the UNIT of the value, just let the mouse over the cell.

-If **Name** is blanck, the new node will receive an automatic name based on the **Node settings**.
+If **Name** is blank, the new node will receive an automatic name based on the **Node settings**.

 Click [here](https://documentation.metapiping.com/Settings/General.html) for more information about node naming.